-Our waterproofing crew will install The Gator Waterproofing System, an interior drain system which will collect water from this area, and from the nearby floors and walls.
+A-1 Indiana Waterproofing's crew will install The Gator Waterproofing System, an interior basement waterproofing drain system which will collect water from this area, and from the nearby floors and walls.
 The water will be directed to a sump pump where it will eventually be pumped out and away from the home to a safe distance where it won't be able to do any damage or seep back into the soil.

 Our drain system can be installed quickly, and the pipe will be set up along the perimeter of your basement along the walls.
 It will rest on a bed of small gravel or rocks to help keep it in place, and it will be attached to your sump pump.
 If you don't already have a pump installed, we can take care of this for you, as well.